Liizark/NewHomebrewLauncher/README.md

 • Unpack ZIP and place it somewhere, but not on SD card.
 • Insert your SD card in your PC, and place content on it.
 • Launch the homebrew channel and click on "Basic Black + Wii U"
-• Then, click on YAWM ModMii Edition and using this, install New Homebrew Launcher.wad
+• Then, click on YAWM ModMii Edition and using this, install New Homebrew Launcher.wad file.
 • You're ready to go.
 Go to your Wii Menu and you will see Homebrew Launcher.

 ## ****Credits:****